-A net increase of three permanent positions are requested for FY 2023-24, bringing LACERA's budgeted authority (excluding the Retiree Healthcare Program) from 493 to 496.
-As outlined below, three new staff positions are requested in the Disability Retirement Services Division, which we expect to be able to fill in January 2024.
-Six months' funding is proposed for these three positions.
+A net increase of four permanent positions are requested for FY 2023-24, bringing LACERA's budgeted authority (excluding the Retiree Healthcare Program) from 493 to 497.
+As outlined below, three new staff positions are requested in the Disability Retirement Services Division and one new staff position is requested in the Investment Office, which we expect to be able to fill in January 2024.
+Six months' funding is proposed for these four positions.
 In addition, two positions in the Financial and Accounting Services Division (FASD) and one position in the Systems Division are proposed to be reclassified.
 Both the full-year cost and benefits associated with these changes are outlined in the chart below, along with the budget impact for FY 2023-24.
 Note that the two positions in FASD are currently vacant but we expect to be able to fill the newly created accountant positions using a current eligibility list.